Use Conformance Scan v2

 Export and import scan configurations

-While doing simple changes to settings can be quick and easy in 42Crunch Platform, sometimes you might want to use the editor of your choice, especially when working on scan scenarios.
+While you can edit the scan configuration in 42Crunch Platform, sometimes you might want to edit the configuration as JSON in the editor of your choice.
 In this case, you can export the configuration from 42Crunch Platform for editing and then import it back once you are ready.

 We recommend always starting with an automatically generated scan configuration for the API in question, to be sure that the configuration that you are starting from is valid for that API.
 Do not try to export a scan configuration for one API and use it for a different one.